vauxoo-dev/forecast/stock_forecast/README.rst

 - Maybe the display_name field and compute method can be defined in the forecasting_smoothing_techniques module and overwrite in every forecast module.
-- Stock picking data demo:

-  - Make that data demo is generated dynamically in the last 3 months from the date that the database is created.
-  - Add more entries to have at least 9 values for every product/location.
-  - Evaluate if is necessary to move the stock picking data demo to xml data.
+- Update picking/move data to be generated only for the current year of the installation of the module.
+Right now is generated for the 2015 year.
+- When generating the ir.filter by the stock.demand wizard the range of dates are not taking into account.

 Credits
 =======